 The purchase price (the "Purchase Price") at which Stock may be acquired in an Offering pursuant to the exercise of all or any portion of an Option granted under the Plan shall be 85% of the lesser of (a) the fair market value of the Stock on the Offering Date of such Offering and (b) the fair market value of the Stock on the Purchase Date.
 Notwithstanding the foregoing, the Plan Administrator may establish a different Purchase Price for any Offering, which shall not be less than the Purchase Price set forth in the preceding sentence.
 The fair market value of the Stock on the Offering Date or on the Purchase Date shall be the closing price of the Stock as reported by the Nasdaq National Market (or any national stock exchange (an "exchange") on which the Stock is at the time listed or admitted to trading) for a single trading day.
-If no sales of the Stock were made on the Nasdaq National Market (or an exchange) on the Stock as reported for the next preceding day on which sales of the Stock were made on the Nasdaq National Market (or an exchange).
+If no sales of the Stock were made on the Nasdaq National Market (or an exchange) on the transaction date, fair market value shall mean the closing price of a share of the Stock as reported for the next preceding day on which sales of the Stock were made on the Nasdaq National Market (or an exchange).